JamesClonk/kubeone-dcs-kubernetes/README.md

 Usage:
-  help                          print this help message check-env                     verify current working environment meets all requirements terraform                     provision all infrastructure terraform-init                initialize Terraform
+  help                          print this help message all                           runs all steps to provision and setup Kubernetes check-env                     verify current working environment meets all requirements terraform                     provision all infrastructure terraform-init                initialize Terraform